Many business owners will ask themselves what is a registered agent and then question if they really need one. The answer to both questions is yes!

 Should You Be Your Own Registered Agent?

-As I mentioned earlier, most states allow for a business to designate an employee or owner of the company as its registered agent.
+As I mentioned earlier, most states allow a business to designate an employee or owner of the company as its registered agent.
 While this might sound like a cost-effective and efficient way to go, note the following potential drawbacks.

 - It will result in your name and address becoming part of the public record filed with the state.
 If you run your business from home, that could jeopardize your privacy.